orhonovich/q-squared/README.md

 ## Datasets

-The datasets are stored in the `data` folder.
+The datasets are available in the `third_party/data` folder.
+They are based on a subset of the [Wizard of Wikipedia](https://parl.ai/projects/wizard_of_wikipedia/) dataset.
+Specifically, we ran inference using two dialogue systems and manually annotated each response for factual consistency.
-The folder contains two files - consistent and inconsistent responses - for each of the two systems.
+The data is available in four files - consistent and inconsistent responses - for each of the two systems.
 Each file contains 150 responses.
 In addition, we add the cross anotation file, used in our validation experiments.

 The datasets are stored as pandas dataframes in csv files.
 Loading them should be as simple as: